 The tawny frogmouth is often mistaken for an owl.
-These birds have a very unique appearance and are actually a part of the nightjar and whippoorwill family.
+These nocturnal birds have a very unique appearance and are actually a part of the nightjar and whippoorwill family.
 Their mottled brown and gray plumage mimics bark coloration, allowing them to blend into their open woodland habitat.

 By day, they perch very still in trees with their heads stretched in a lengthening upward position and their eyes opened just a small slit allowing them to detect movement in their surroundings.
 This posture allows them the camouflaged appearance of a stump or extension of a dead branch.